 Green Tea Can Assist with Weight Loss

-Hailed as fat burner, green tea extract can assist with weight loss.
+Hailed as a fat burner, green tea extract can assist with weight loss.
 Both caffeine and catechins regulate hormones in your body that cause thermogenesis, the process of turning calories into energy (x).
 Caffeine and catechins could make losing weight easier when paired with a healthy diet and exercise regimen.

 May Improve Skin Conditions